amcneill97/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Installation (post prerequisite completion)</h1>

 This tutorial outlines the installation process for the osTicket help desk ticketing system.<br />

+While not required, a virtual machine is helpful if:

+You want to isolate osTicket from your host OS.

+You're testing or developing in a sandboxed environment.

+You’re deploying in a larger infrastructure that uses virtualization or cloud.

 ### Operating System
 - Windows 10 (21H2)